Arces

 Arces ([aʁs]), commonly identified under the name Arces-sur-Gironde, is a commune in the Charente-Maritime department in southwestern France.
-Its residents are referred to as Arcillons or Arcillonnes.

 The small village is situated on the fringes of the côte de Beauté, closely connected with the nearby capital of the Royan hinterland canton, Cozes, which hosts the area's largest concentration of businesses and commerce.

 The expansion of rural urbanization and the proximity of the commune to local tourist attractions, such as the bastide of Talmont-sur-Gironde, explains the recent development of the commune, with a population increase of 485 in 1990 to 622 in 2007.
 The commune is a part of the framework of the Communauté d'agglomération Royan Atlantique, with 72,136 inhabitants.

 The village centre, with flowery alleys of roses, is concentrated around a small, prominent knoll with marshes and fields.
 The Romanesque Church of Saint Pierre, an ancient fixture on the Way of Saint James, is a dominant feature of the village.